michielmulders/royalty-fee-test-cases/README.md

 **Output:**

 Transfering the NFT from treasury->Alice succeeds because no custom fees are charged when transfering an NFT in/out the treasury account.
-Next, the transfer between Alice->Bob failsb because Bob has to pay the fallback fee (no value exchanged) but he is not associated to the random token.
+Next, the transfer between Alice->Bob fails because Bob has to pay the fallback fee (no value exchanged) but he is not associated to the random token.
 Error: `TOKEN_NOT_ASSOCIATED_TO_ACCOUNT`.

 ```text
 - Treasury balance: 5 NFTs of ID:0.0.48290038 and 5 ℏ